-- 8.28.2 Accuracy is a specific term referring to obtaining the true value for the quantity measured.
-It implies that a true value is known, perhaps using certified reference material to calibrate the result.
-Precision is synonymous with reproducibility or repeatability, which can mean it is possible for a measurement to be precise as the method gives consistent results but in the absence of calibration it may not be accurate. - 8.28.3 Uncertainty in measurements is often described in terms of plus or minus a calculated figure or occasionally convention in reporting presents a conservative figure which accounts for the degree of precision (e.g. quoted blood alcohol usually already have a deduction made to the analytical result).
+8.29.3 Uncertainty in measurements is often described in terms of plus or minus a calculated figure or occasionally convention in reporting presents a conservative figure which accounts for the degree of precision (e.g. quoted blood alcohol usually already has a deduction made to the analytical result).

-8.29 Units of Measurement
+8.30 Units of Measurement

-- 8.29.1 European Union Directive 80/181/EEC set out obligations on Member States to implement legal requirements with regard to the use of units of measurement.
-61 - 8.29.2 The Directive requires, as a general principle, the use of SI units (also known as metric) of measurement (or units derived from SI units) when dealing with measurements.
-These are set out in Chapter 1 of the Annex to the Directive. - 8.29.3 Statements and reports should, therefore, comply with the following requirements. - 8.29.4 Where the statement/report discusses matters set out in Chapter 2 of the Annex to the Directive it is acceptable to use the units set out in that Chapter.
+- 8.30.1 European Union Directive 80/181/EEC set out obligations on Member States to implement legal requirements with regard to the use of units of measurement.
+73 - 8.30.2 The Directive requires, as a general principle, the use of SI units (also known as metric) of measurement (or units derived from SI units) when dealing with measurements.
+These are set out in Chapter 1 of the Annex to the Directive. - 8.30.3 Statements and reports should, therefore, comply with the following requirements. - 8.30.4 Where the statement/report discusses matters set out in Chapter 2 of the Annex to the Directive it is acceptable to use the units set out in that Chapter.
 The relevant provisions are, summarised, as follows. - a.
 When discussing road traffic signs, distance and speed measurement it is acceptable to use the following units. - i.
 Mile. - ii.
-Yard.
+Yard. - iii.
+Foot. - iv.
+Inch. - When discussing the dispensing of draught beer and cider; milk in returnable containers to use the following units. - i.
+Pint. - 8.30.5 In all other cases the report should use units set out in Chapter 1 to the Annex to the Directive (i.e. SI Units).

-61 The Directive has, largely, been transposed into domestic legislation by the Units of Measurement Regulations S.I.
+The Directive has, largely, been transposed into domestic legislation by the Units of Measurement Regulations S.I.
 1082 of 1986 (as amended).